The balcony of the Axarquia

 C. Castillo, 23, 29716 Canillas de Aceituno, Málaga

-From the viewpoint of the castle and the slope of Calzada street you can still see the remains of the defensive wall that surrounded the village and of what was once a Muslim fortress, taken and occupied by the Christians during the reconquest of 1487 and converted into a castle.
+From the castle viewpoint and the slope of Calle Calzada, you can still see the remains of the defensive wall which surrounded the village and which had once been a Muslim fortress, captured and occupied by Christians during the Reconquista of 1487 and converted into a castle.

 Medieval Cistern-Arabic Cistern